raphael-chir/transactions-st/README.md

     image: grafana/grafana:latest
     ports:
       - "3000:3000"
+    dns:
+      - 8.8.8.8
 ```
 The objective is now to integrate SingleStore Cloud to a Kafka topic and connect Grafana to SingleStore.
 Note that we use an environment variable to set your dns instance to Kafka, so that you can produce and consume messages externally from this ec2 instance.
 ## Setup
-Go to kafka-setup folder where Terraform modules are ready to be used to launch an EC2.
+Go to kafka-setup folder in your IDE where Terraform modules are ready to be used to launch an EC2.
 This will provision an instance with ubuntu.
-Then init.sh will be execute to :
+Then kafka-setup/scripts/init.sh will be execute to :
 - Install docker, docker-compose,
 - Clone the git repository
 - Launch the container
 You need to wait few minutes for the environment to be ready.

 ### Kafka usage tests
-Install in your local environment kcat tool to produce and or consume messages from a topic.
+Install in your local environment kcat tool (See https://github.com/edenhill/kcat) to produce and or consume messages from a topic.
 But at this point we only test that kafka is reachable.
 ```
 kcat -b <Your EC2_DNS Instance>:9092 -L